Algal bloom situation update

 PIRSA conducts regular ongoing monitoring of shellfish harvesting areas by the South Australian Quality Assurance Program (SASQAP), which conducts a rigorous ongoing testing regime aimed at assuring consumers of commercially harvested oysters, mussels, cockles and scallops that they are safe to eat.
 As part of this program, harvesting areas are often temporarily closed as a precaution to ensure food safety standards are upheld.

 A forum was held on 3 June 2025 that was open to the scientific community and brought together leading scientists from State and Federal government agencies, national research institutes and universities, and the private sector.
-Experts from New Zealand on harmful algal blooms (HAB) also provided valuable insight.
+Experts from New Zealand on algal blooms also provided valuable insight.